7 daily habits you should change to stop hurting your back

 Let’s look at 7 of the best areas to adjust with as little stress as possible.

-When people think of lower back pain and lifestyle, they first tend to think that sedentary lifestyle is the main cause.
-Although it can be a leading cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of exercise come in to play.
+When people think of lower back pain and lifestyle, they first tend to think that a sedentary life is the main cause.
+Although it can be a leading cause, others such as diet, stress, smoking, posture, proper lifting and amount or intensity of physical activity come in to play.